How We Score

 What if a store has missing data?

 Missing data points simply don't contribute to the score.
 For example, if we can't detect the theme, that factor gets 0 points.
 The score is always calculated from available data, so stores with more complete profiles tend to have more accurate scores.
+Missing fields are clearly null in the CSV, not zeroed out.

 How often is the score updated?